Covid restrictions: 'It should be the same rules in every country'

 Paul Slater took over the Trotting Mare Inn in Knolton just weeks before the first lockdown in 2020 and said "nothing has been straightforward".

-The pub is in Wales so will face new restrictions from Boxing Day.
-The carpark is in Shropshire.
+The pub itself is in Wrexham County, north Wales, so will face new restrictions from 26 December.
+Its car park is in Shropshire, England.

 Being on the border highlights confusion when rules are brought in, he said.

-"With me being on the border...customers come in and they don't understand that we are in Wales and it is a different law to England so I think it would add to the clarity if the nations all came together and did the same thing," he said.
+"With me being on the border... customers come in and they don't understand that we are in Wales and it is a different law to England so I think it would add to the clarity if the nations all came together and did the same thing," he said.

 From Boxing Day, groups of no more than six people will be allowed to meet in pubs, cinemas and restaurants in Wales, with pubs to offer table service only and collect contact tracing details.